 If you require the use of an Alternate Access Entrance, please visit Guest Services or Ride Accommodations to obtain a Rider Access Form, Boarding Pass, and Guest Assistance Guide.
 The Guest Assistance Guide explains the ride entry guidelines and procedures and provides specific information related to each attraction.
 Alternate Access Entrances are intended to accommodate guests with mobility restrictions or Autism Spectrum Disorder (ASD) and not to bypass others waiting in line.
 This service is available for a guest with restricted mobility or ASD and up to three companions.

 To provide equal access for all guests, we have developed a Boarding Pass Program which allows guests with mobility restrictions or ASD to access rides at specified times via the Alternate Access Entrance (usually a ride’s exit) in order to avoid crowds and waiting in the regular lines.
-At Behemoth, Leviathan, and Wonder Mountain’s Guardian, the boarding time can be obtained from the ride associate at the front of the ride entrance.
+At Behemoth, Leviathan, Wonder Mountain’s Guardian and Yukon Striker, the boarding time can be obtained from the ride associate at the front of the ride entrance.
 Guests who are in possession of a Boarding Pass will obtain a boarding or “ride” time on the Boarding Pass that is equal to the anticipated wait time for a particular ride from the ride associate at the Alternate Access Entrance (usually a ride’s exit).
 Guests can then choose to rest comfortably away from the queue area, visit a shop, see a show, or play a game until their boarding time.
 Information on where guests access the ride is posted on each ride’s Rider Safety Guide sign.
 All guests, regardless of point of access, are required to meet all riding requirements for the ride, including height and medical restrictions in order to ride/ participate.

 Here’s How it Works: